A close-up of a mechanical/gaming keyword with keys W, A, S, D (common gaming controls) as the focus

 CyberGrizzlies is the largest of the Georgian College Students’ Association (GCSA) student-run clubs.

-It started in 2018 and now hosts over 1,200 members and alumni in its Discord server, where they meet online regularly.
+It started in 2018.
+Members and alumni meet online in their Discord server.
 This social club offers:

 • casual play – play games with friends and meet new people